digibearapp/icons-cli/README-VANILLA-TS.md

 # Digibear Icons for Vanilla TypeScript

+> ⚠️ IMPORTANT
+> Digibear Icons is proprietary software owned by Digibear.
+> This repository documents internal tooling used by Digibear.
+> Usage is restricted to Digibear-built products only.
+>
+> See LICENSE.md for full terms.

 This guide will help you integrate Digibear Icons into your Vanilla TypeScript application using Web Components.

 ## Installation